 - 319 Stanstead Road, SE23 1JB

-It's certainly a very pleasant pub, with several separate rooms internally (still with their old separate entrances, though you can get between them inside), and plenty of old sporting memorabilia on display.
-The main bar serves the front and back rooms, and a separate bar serves the smaller side room (where, on the Thursday, the Irish music session takes place).
+It's certainly a very pleasant pub, with several separate rooms internally photo (still with their old separate entrances, though you can get between them inside), and plenty of old sporting and Irish memorabilia on display.
+The main bar serves the front and back rooms, and a separate bar serves the smaller side room (where there's an Irish music session on Thursday evenings).
 There's a very large beer garden outside, which includes a children's play area.
+Good WiFi.

 Ewan's verdict: A warm and welcoming local to which I'd happily return.